keyboard_arrow_up

 Fluoroplastic

-Fluoroplastics, such as Teflon, resist heat, moisture, and abrasion, making them suitable for valves, gaskets, and bearings.
-They are also known for their flexibility.
+Fluoroplastics, such as Teflon, resist heat, moisture, abrasion, and many aggressive chemicals, making them suitable for valves, gaskets, and bearings.

 Phenolic Plastic

 Phenolic plastics, in the same group as polyester and vinyl ester, are made from phenol and formaldehyde.
-They are strong, comparable to iso-polyester, and provide high fire safety performance.
+They are strong and known for good fire safety performance.

 Polycarbonate